Have you thought about lighting up your closets, storage spaces, utility rooms or garages?

 Whether the space is already wired is an important consideration for choosing a light fixture.
-If there is wiring, an electrical box or an existing fixture, then you are in decent shape.
-If there is no wiring and the space is big enough that a battery powered (wireless) light is insufficient, then running wires might be essential.
+If there is wiring, an electrical box or an existing fixture, then you are already in decent shape.
+If there is no wiring but the space is big enough that a battery powered (wireless) light is insufficient, then running wires might be essential.

-Think Beyond the Initial Purchase
+2. Think Beyond the Initial Purchase

-Determine Required Light Levels
+3. Determine Required Light Levels

-Direct Light for Function
+4. Direct Light for Function

 Lighting should be directed toward storage shelves and other spaces where people are likely to look and reach for.
 If only one fixture is used, it should be placed in a central location that illuminates most of the usable space.
 Depending on the layout and function of the space, multiple light fixtures may be required to direct light where needed.

-Consider Safety in Light Placement
+5. Consider Safety in Light Placement